CDLUC3/mrt-dashboard/README.md

 tests afterwords.
 Most RuboCop auto-fixes are smart enough not to change any semantics, but occasionally it does make a mistake.)

-**All style checks must pass for the continuous integration build to succeed.**
+**⚠️ All style checks must pass for the continuous integration build to succeed.**

 ## Rake tasks